Edwin Durning-Lawrence: Wilmot controversy

 In 1932, the year after the library was opened, the Shakespeare scholar Allardyce Nicoll published an article on a manuscript it contained written by James Corton Cowell, entitled "Some reflections on the life of William Shakespeare".
 The manuscript was a lecture delivered to the Ipswich Philosophic Society in 1805.
 It stated that an 18th-century clergyman, James Wilmot, had identified Bacon as the hidden author of Shakespeare's works.
 Wilmot's study of local history in the Stratford area convinced him that Shakespeare could not have authored the works attributed to him.
 He came to this conclusion in 1781, more than 80 years before the Baconian argument was first published by Delia Bacon and W.H.
 Smith.
 Wilmot destroyed all evidence of his theory, confiding his findings only to Cowell.

 The authenticity of Cowell's "Reflections" was accepted by Shakespearean scholars for many years, but was challenged in 2002–2003 by John Rollett, Daniel Wright and Alan H. Nelson.
 Rollett could find no historical traces of Cowell, the Ipswich Philosophic Society, or its supposed president, Arthur Cobbold.
 In 2010, James S. Shapiro declared the document a forgery based on facts stated in the text about Shakespeare that were not discovered or publicised until decades after the purported date of composition.
-It is not known whether the forgery was introduced to Durning-Lawrence's archive during his life or after his death; however he never refers to it in his own writings.